XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 ### mediaDeviceDescription

+The viewport is the user's visible area of a web page.
+The viewport varies with the device, and will be smaller on a mobile phone than on a computer screen.
+Before tablets and mobile phones, web pages were designed only for computer screens, and it was common for web pages to have a static design and a fixed size.
+Then, when we started surfing the internet using tablets and mobile phones, fixed size web pages were too large to fit the viewport.
+To fix this, browsers on those devices scaled down the entire web page to fit the screen.
+This was not perfect!!
+But a quick fix.
+HTML5 introduced a method to let web designers take control over the viewport, through the `<meta>` tag.

-You can specify the kind of viewport your original file was designed for.
+With html2pdf, you can specify the kind of viewport your original file was designed for.

 ### tagWorkerFactory